logan-connolly/euro-python-2023/README.md

 ## Debugging

-- Sometimes the language server is not completely setup.
+- **Spawning language server with cmd: `pyright-langserver` failed.
+The language server is either not installed, missing from PATH, or not exeecutable.**: sometimes the language server is not completely setup.
 So run `:Mason` command to prompt installation.
+After the tools are installed, you can hit `q` to quit.